The Exegesis of Philip K. Dick: Further volumes

-In April 2010, Houghton Mifflin Harcourt announced plans to publish further excerpts from the Exegesis in two volumes.
-The first, 1056 pages long, would have been released in 2011, and the second (a volume of the same length) in 2012.
-Editor Jonathan Lethem described the upcoming publications as "absolutely stultifying, brilliant, repetitive, and contradictory.
+Originally, in April 2010, Houghton Mifflin Harcourt had announced plans to publish extensive excerpts from the Exegesis in two volumes: the first, 1056 pages long, would have been released in 2011, and the second, of the same length, would have been released in 2012.
+Editor Jonathan Lethem said the upcoming publications would be "absolutely stultifying, brilliant, repetitive, and contradictory.
 It just might contain the secret of the universe."
-The plan was changed to publish the Exegesis as one large book.
-The Exegesis of Philip K. Dick was ultimately published November 2011.
+The plan was changed to publish the Exegesis as one large book; The Exegesis of Philip K. Dick was ultimately published November 2011.